localnerve/html-snapshots/README.md

 html-snapshots gets urls to process from either a robots.txt or sitemap.xml.
 Alternatively, you can supply an array with completely arbitrary urls, or a line delimited textfile with arbitrary host-relative paths.

 html-snapshots processes all the urls in parallel in their own PhantomJS processes.

+## Feedback
+Please [let me know how you are using this library](http://www.localnerve.com/blog/how-are-you-using-html-snapshots/) so I can make sure it evolves appropriately.

 ## Getting Started
 This library requires PhantomJS '>=1.7.1'